libaro-io/Bread/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/libaro/bread.svg?style=flat-square)](https://packagist.org/packages/libaro/bread)

 ## Version
-Current version is 1.0
+Current version is 1.1
-Only documentation with `version ~1.0.0` is applicable
+Only documentation with `version ~1.1.0` or lower is applicable

 ## What is Bread? `version ~1.0.0`

 Bread stands for Browse, Read, Edit, Add and Delete.
 It allows the developer to rapidly create CRUD applications, simply by describing which fields to use.

+This document gives general usage documentation.
+The full documentation is installed when publishing the resource files.

 ```bash
 composer require libaro/bread